csimpkins/python-course/slides/functions.md

 # Lambda Functions

 The `by_gpa` function is pretty simple.
-Instead of defining a named function, we can define it inline with a lambda function:
+Instead of defining a named function, we can define it inline with an anonymous function, a.k.a., a *lambda function*:

 ```Python
 >>> pp.pprint(sorted(studs, key=lambda t: t[1]))